 Physical safeguards – 45 CFR 164.310

 (d) (1) Standard: Device and media controls.
-Implement policies and procedures that govern the receipt and removal of hardware and electronic media that contain electronic protected health information into and out of a facility, and the movement of these items within the facility.
+Implement policies and procedures that govern the receipt and removal of hardware and electronic media that contain electronically protected health information into and out of a facility and the movement of these items within the facility.

 (2) Implementation specifications:

 (i) Disposal (Required).
-Implement policies and procedures to address the final disposition of electronic protected health information, and/or the hardware or electronic media on which it is stored.
+Implement policies and procedures to address the final disposition of electronically protected health information, and/or the hardware or electronic media on which it is stored.

 (ii) Media re-use (Required).
-Implement procedures for removal of electronic protected health information from electronic media before the media are made available for re-use.
+Implement procedures for the removal of electronically protected health information from electronic media before the media are made available for re-use.

 (iii) Accountability (Addressable).
 Maintain a record of the movements of hardware and electronic media and any person responsible therefore.

 (iv) Data backup and storage (Addressable).
-Create a retrievable, exact copy of electronic protected health information, when needed, before movement of equipment.
+Create a retrievable, exact copy of electronically protected health information, when needed, before the movement of equipment.

 (d) (1) Standard: Device and media controls.
 We will work with you to create the appropriate policies and procedures for receipt and removal of media containing PHI.